Sampling Is All You Need on Modeling Long-Term User Behaviors for CTR Prediction: Related Work

 \subsection{Click-Through Rate (CTR) Prediction}

 With the rapid development of deep learning, deep neural-based methods have achieved remarkable performance in CTR prediction.

-Some work \cite{DBLP:conf/recsys/Cheng0HSCAACCIA16, DBLP:conf/ijcai/GuoTYLH17, DBLP:conf/icdm/QuCRZYWW16, DBLP:conf/kdd/WangFFW17} focus on exploring feature interaction to improve performance.
-For example, wide \& deep \cite{DBLP:conf/recsys/Cheng0HSCAACCIA16} jointly train a wide linear model and a deep neural network, which explicitly models memorization and generalization simultaneously in one model.
-DeepFM \cite{DBLP:conf/ijcai/GuoTYLH17} replace wide model with factorization machines (FM) \cite{DBLP:conf/icdm/Rendle10} to increase the ability to model low-order feature interaction.
-PNN \cite{DBLP:conf/icdm/QuCRZYWW16} designs a product layer to capture high-order feature interactive patterns.
-DCN \cite{DBLP:conf/kdd/WangFFW17} introduces a novel cross net to learn automatic bounded degree feature interaction.

-Besides feature interaction, many work \cite{DBLP:conf/kdd/ZhouZSFZMYJLG18, DBLP:conf/aaai/ZhouMFPBZZG19, DBLP:conf/ijcai/FengLSWSZY19, DBLP:conf/cikm/LiLWXZHKCLL19} focus on learning better representation from user historical behaviors in recent years.
+User interest modeling is the key problem for CTR prediction.
+Many work \cite{DBLP:conf/kdd/ZhouZSFZMYJLG18, DBLP:conf/aaai/ZhouMFPBZZG19, DBLP:conf/ijcai/FengLSWSZY19, DBLP:conf/cikm/LiLWXZHKCLL19} focus on learning better representation from user historical behaviors in recent years.
 DIN \cite{DBLP:conf/kdd/ZhouZSFZMYJLG18} introduces target attention which learns different user interests with regard to different target items.
 In \cite{DBLP:conf/aaai/ZhouMFPBZZG19}, considering interest evolving process in user behaviors, DIEN proposes an interest evolving layer to capture dynamic interest about target item.
 In DSIN \cite{DBLP:conf/ijcai/FengLSWSZY19}, based on a prior knowledge that user behaviors are highly homogeneous in each session and heterogeneous in different sessions, the session-based model is proposed.
 It is worth noting that the target attention mechanism in DIN \cite{DBLP:conf/kdd/ZhouZSFZMYJLG18} has been widely used in CTR models nowadays.